 Using DNSLink as a detection method notably failed to detect the other subdomains that people do publish over IPFS.
 The blog. subdomain seem especially popular among the few websites I’ve found elsewhere that are available over IPFS.
 Focusing on DNSLink also excluded some popular websites like DTube that are partially built on IPFS but that don’t use DNSLink for their main domain.

-Alexa Internet’s rankings doesn’t reflect what content is actually accessed on IPFS as Alexa Internet doesn’t track content on the IPFS.
+Alexa Internet’s rankings doesn’t reflect what content is accessed on IPFS as Alexa Internet doesn’t track content on the IPFS.
 However, it still interesting to see which popular sites on the web are exploring IPFS distribution.

 One of the most interesting findings is the low availability of websites that responded with DNSLink data on IPFS.
 I don’t know what causes this, but it might suggest a broader problem with maintaining IPFS distribution nodes over time.

-To try and rule out DHT or routing issues, I tried resolving the IPNS responses and retrieving the IPFS hashes from my own IPFS node as well as through multiple public IPFS-to-HTTP gateways.
+To try to rule out DHT or routing issues, I tried resolving the IPNS responses and retrieving the IPFS hashes from my own IPFS node as well as through multiple public IPFS-to-HTTP gateways.
 To rule out temporary issues, I also repeated the process a few more times over the following days without observing any changes.

 The InterPlanetary Name System is poorly documented.
 IPFS hashes can be cached indefinitely on any IPFS node.
 IPNS hashes point to IPFS hashes and can be used to link to non-static content.
 To facilitate changing content, IPNS hashes expire and has to be re-announced into the network periodically.
 These re-announcements has to come from the IPFS node that created them as they’re required to be signed with that node’s cryptographic keys.
 IPNS is a centralized point of failure for IPFS website availability, and it seems to have a high failure rate.

 This does highlight the need for secondary hosting providers to ensure long-term availability of content on IPFS.
-So called “pinning service” like Eternum can store gigabytes of data for pennies per month and act as a fallback in case your primary IPFS nodes goes offline and no one else has a copy of your content.
+So-called “pinning service” like Eternum can store gigabytes of data for pennies per month and act as a fallback in case your primary IPFS nodes goes offline and no one else has a copy of your content.

 IPFS hosting services can’t help with IPNS re-announcements without requiring the distributors to relinquishing control over their cryptographic keys.
 At any rate, I believe that better IPNS documentation could help webmasters (InterPlanetaryMasters?) improve their service availability.